Specifying windows for behavioral healthcare projects

 In 2011, an “Economics, Efficiency, Energy & Environment” survey was conducted by the Corporate Reality, Design, and Management Institute (CRDMI) in partnership with the Healthcare Council of the International Facilities Management Association (IFMA).
 Many of the 1251 respondents—architects, designers, engineers, hospital facilities managers, healthcare engineers, project managers, and contractors—underestimated the impact design and operations could have on a hospital’s financial health.
 The survey summary notes:

-Given a 4% total margin, saving $1 in energy equals $25 in revenue, and for the average-sized hospital in the U.S. that translates to an additional $7.2 million in revenue.
+Given a 4 percent total margin, saving $1 in energy equals $25 in revenue, and for the average-sized hospital in the U.S. that translates to an additional $7.2 million in revenue.

-A new hospital in Washington, D.C., Saint Elizabeths provides intensive, in-patient care for individuals with serious and persistent mental illness.
+In Washington, D.C., Saint Elizabeths provides intensive, in-patient care for individuals with serious and persistent mental illness.
 (Under the aforementioned survey, only three percent of respondents from D.C. indicated sustainability features took precedence in the final selection of their last building project.
-Half of these participants also said LEED certification or the U.S. Environmental Protection Agency’s [EPA’s] Energy Star for Buildings program would be the most important next step in pursuing sustainability goals.)
+Half of these participants also said LEED certification, or the U.S. Environmental Protection Agency’s [EPA’s] Energy Star for Buildings program would be the most important next step in pursuing sustainability goals.)

 Conclusion